unxed/kitty2vte/README.md

 *   **Fedora:** `sudo dnf install @development-tools libxkbcommon-devel`

 ### Preparing Source Files
 This harness does not include the original source code.
-You must copy the relevant files from your VTE and kitty repositories into the `source/` directory:
+You must copy the relevant files from your GNOME VTE and kitty repositories into the `source/` directory:

 1. Copy `kitty/key_encoding.c` from the kitty repo to `source/key_encoding.c`.
-2. Copy `src/vte.cc` from your modified VTE repo to `source/vte.cc`.
+2. Copy `src/vte.cc` from your modified GNOME VTE repo to `source/vte.cc`.
+3.  ...do the same for all supported terminals.
+See `source/get_samples.sh` to know what files do you actually need and where to find them.

 ## Usage